top of page

 What Contributes to Plantar Fasciitis?

-Factors that may influence plantar fascia irritation include:
+Several factors may influence plantar fascia irritation, including:

 • Limited ankle mobility